Does Content Marketing Work For Small Businesses?

-Let’s break this down one by one so you can see exactly how these benefits will help your company.
+Let’s break this down one by one (in no particular order) so you can see exactly how these content marketing advantages can help your company.

 As a small business, it is important to find more potential customers to convert into sales.
 With content marketing for small businesses, you have the chance to expand your reach.
-This gives you an opportunity to bring in more leads that can then be funneled through your sales funnel.
-With more leads, you have a higher chance of converting them into sales, thus increasing your sales number.
+This gives you an opportunity to bring in more leads that can then be sent through your sales funnel.
+With more leads, you have a higher chance of converting them into sales, thus increasing your revenue.

 The algorithms for Google and other search engines are very involved and complex.
 Content marketing for small businesses helps with a couple components.
 First, it expands the amount of information about your company that could be pulled during a search.
-You have more property to optimize and utilize keywords to help end up as part of search results.
-It gives you a chance to give visitors to your site information for which they are looking.
-Additionally, you continually create fresh, new content, which improves your search rankings.
+Content marketing for business gives you more online real estate to help end up as part of search results.
+It gives you a chance to give visitors specific information that answers the queries they’ve typed into Google.

 When you increase your ranking on search engines, you increase your organic traffic to the site.
 You also have the ability to gain traffic for a variety of topics, all of which end up on landing pages from where consumers can then navigate to other areas on your site.
 According to one study, small businesses that are considered content marketing leaders had 7.8x more traffic on their sites than those who were non-leaders.

-An important benefit of implementing a strong content marketing SEO program for your small business is that it helps to build your brand.
+An important benefit of online marketing for small businesses is that it helps to build your brand.
 You have multiple platforms in which to build your brand identity and voice.
 Then, you promote it and raise awareness about your company, attracting more customers from a wider pool of potentials.